MatthewLabasan/arl-project/Journal.md

 Today I worked on my CSS, but it has been difficult.
 Going to try to move on and handle the inputs, and implement the emailing tonight.

 I finished a simple front end.
 Hoping to add logo animations, and manage subscribe buttom to be a confirmation.
 I also want to add pages for user management.

+# 8/1/24
+Today, I worked on implementing user connections and fixed some bugs with the front end.
+This included animation of the logo hover and dark/light mode.
+I was able to get the front end to send a post request to my backend, but it is not creating a new user for some reason.

+After fixing this bug, I would like to start on the SendGrid API integration, then work on the unsubscribe feature within this API integration.